Land Rover engines: Td5 (engine codes: 10P, 15P and 16P)

 By the mid-1990s the Rover Group was looking to rationalise its engine ranges and produce new designs that would be able to meet emissions legislation for the foreseeable future.
 The recently released K-Series petrol engine range would be extended to cover that sector, but Rover had no in-house diesel engines suitable for both its cars and its 4×4s.
 The 300Tdi could not be fitted to any of the car range and was about to fall foul of the upcoming Euro III emissions standards.
 The existing L-series 2-litre diesel was not suitable for use in Land Rover products and could not be developed into such a unit.

 It was decided to design a new diesel engine family that could be produced in various capacities and states of tune suitable for all of Rover's needs.
 The development was codenamed Project Storm and design responsibility was given to Land Rover who were to build the engines.
 The result was a range of engines using the L-Series as a base—the bore/stroke dimensions were the same and the Storm engine used the same piston and connecting rod assemblies.
-The Storm utilised Electronic Unit Injection by Lucas (at the time this technology was rare on small-capacity engine, being used only on large commercial vehicles) and a cross-flow aluminium alloy cylinder head on a cast-iron block.
+The Storm used Electronic Unit Injection by Lucas (at the time this technology was rare on small-capacity engine, being used only on large commercial vehicles) and a cross-flow aluminium alloy cylinder head on a cast-iron block.
 The designers had aimed at increasing servicing intervals so the engine incorporated both conventional and centrifugal oil filters.
-The electronic systems included an 'anti-stall' system to allow heavy loads to be started from rest at idle speed and two programmed operating modes for road and off-road use.
+The electronic systems included an anti-stall system to allow heavy loads to be started from rest at idle speed and two programmed operating modes for road and off-road use.
 The overhead camshaft (operating both valves and the unit injectors) was driven by a duplex chain assembly.
 The Storm design encompassed 4-, 5- and 6-cylinder engines (of 2, 2.5 and 3 litres respectively).